AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #58

-VCG arbitration mechanism — full implementation (whitepaper §S1)
+VCG arbitration mechanism — full implementation (whitepaper §S1) done

 Full Vickrey-Clarke-Groves mechanism for multi-specialist arbitration as described in the whitepaper theorems S1–S3.